Backd00r

 "Backd00r" (stylized in all caps) is a song by American rapper Playboi Carti, featuring American rapper Kendrick Lamar and American singer Jhené Aiko.
-It was released to US rhythmic radio on October 14, 2025 as the second single from Carti's third studio album, Music, on March 14, 2025.
-The song was written by Playboi Carti and Kendrick Lamar, alongside producers Ojivolta, Kanye West, Keanu Beats, Darius Rameshni, Jugraj Nagra, and Jarrod "Twisco" Morgan.
+It was released to US rhythmic radio on October 14, 2025 as the second single from Carti's third studio album, Music.
+The song was written by Playboi Carti and Kendrick Lamar, alongside producers Ojivolta, Keanu Beats, Darius Rameshni, Jugraj Nagra, and Jarrod "Twisco" Morgan.
 The song contains a sample of "Mutual Feeling" by Beverley Knight.

 Composition

 The song finds all three artists performing in a crooning, melodic style, over production that music critics have described as "Hungarian psych sample underpinning the superb Philly, dainty chipmunk-soul" and a "swishy Evilgiane-type beat".
 Kendrick Lamar and Jhené Aiko both sing on the chorus, where Playboi Carti also repeatedly chirps "backdoor".
 Lamar displays a vocal style that has been compared to his performances on his collaborations with SZA, "Luther" and "30 for 30".